Local Lendables

 General questions about a Local Lendables site:

-What are you? ~ Why not just use Facebook? ~ Does it cost money to join? ~ Why are you building this service? ~ ~ What about privacy and safety?
-Who is allowed to join? ~ Is this a phone app? ~ How do you make money?
-Will you sell my data to the highest bidder? ~ How many Members are on my site? ~ Who is allowed to join? ~ What if I move?
-How do I detach from Lendables? ~ How do I find out if there's a Local Lendables community near me? ~ Why did you choose the categories you did?
+What are you? ~ Why not just use Facebook? ~ Does it cost money to join? ~ Why are you building this service? ~ ~ Who is allowed to join? ~ What about privacy and safety? ~ Is this a phone app? ~ How do you make money?
+Will you sell my data to the highest bidder? ~ How many Members are on my site? ~ What if I move?
+How do I detach from Lendables? ~ How do I find out if there's a Local Lendables community near me? ~ Why did you choose the categories you did? ~ Hmmmm.
+Can I make money being Manager of a Lendables site? ~ What happens if we stop being able to pay?

 Questions about Lendable Items: